RULES AND REGULATIONS

 - To exercise such powers as are conferred upon the Commission in counties by Title 15.2 of the Code of Virginia as amended;

-- To perform all the duties imposed upon it by the terms of the County Zoning Ordinance, including the investigation of and report on every proposed amendment, supplement, change or repeal of a zoning regulation and every proposed change in any of the district boundaries as shown on the County zoning maps, and review and recommendation for every Provisional Use Permit; the Commission may, on its own motion, initiate any such changes; and the Commission is authorized to hold public hearings for the purpose of investigating the advisability of amending the Zoning Ordinance or determining its recommendations to the County Board of Supervisors on any matters referred by the Board to it.
+- To perform all the duties imposed upon it by the terms of the County Zoning Ordinance, including the investigation of and report on every proposed amendment, supplement, change or repeal of a zoning regulation and every proposed change in any of the district boundaries as shown on the County’s Zoning District Map, and review and recommendation for every Provisional Use Permit; the Commission may, on its own motion, initiate any such changes; and the Commission is authorized to hold public hearings for the purpose of investigating the advisability of amending the Zoning Ordinance or determining its recommendations to the County Board of Supervisors on any matters referred by the Board to it.

 The Commission shall consist of six (6) members appointed by the County Board of Supervisors; there shall be on the Commission from each magisterial district one member.
 One member of the Board of Supervisors shall serve on the Commission.

-The Commission shall annually organize and elect a chairman and vice-chairman at its first meeting in January.
+The Commission shall annually nominate a slate of officers for chairman and vice-chairman at is meeting in December and elect a chairman and vice-chairman at its meeting in January.

 The Chairman shall preside at all meetings and hearings of the Commission and shall decide all points of order or procedure.
 The vice-chairman shall assume the duties of the Chairman when the chairman is absent or upon the direction of the Chairman.
 In the absence of both the Chairman and Vice Chairman, and provided that there is a quorum, the remaining members shall chose who shall preside at the meeting.

-The Secretary shall be a salaried County employee appointed by the County Manager.
+The Director of Planning shall serve as Secretary to the Planning Commission.
 The Secretary shall: 1.
 Conduct all official correspondence of the Commission.
 2. Send out all notices required by law, County policy, or Rules of the Commission.
 3. Attend all meetings and hearings of the Commission.
-4. Scrutinize all applications to ascertain that these rules and all pertinent requirements of the Zoning and Subdivision Ordinances are complied with.
+4. Scrutinize all applications to ensure compliance with all pertinent requirements of the Zoning and Subdivision Ordinances.
 5. Keep the agendas and minutes of the Commission’s proceedings.
 6. Keep the necessary files and indexes on all matters that come before the Commission.
 7. Generally supervise the clerical work for the Commission.
 8. Notify the applicant of final action of the Commission.
 9. Ascertain that all maps and plats are properly and adequately prepared so as to convey all the information necessary to make a fully informed decision.

 A quorum of the Commission shall consist of four of the six-member Commission and in accordance with State law, no action of the Commission is valid unless authorized by a majority vote of those present and voting.
 All motions to approve, deny, or defer action on a pending agenda item require a second.
 Motions that do not receive a second shall be considered failed motions.